Baron Munchausen: Historical figure

-Hieronymus Karl Friedrich von Münchhausen was born on 11 May 1720 in Bodenwerder, Hanover.
-He was born into the Münchhausen family, an aristocratic family from Brunswick-Lüneburg.
-The branch to which he belonged had landed estates in Rinteln and Bodenwerder and belonged to the "Black Line" of the family which was first mentioned in 1183.
-During his lifetime, his father's second cousin, Gerlach Adolph von Münchhausen (1688–1770), was considered the most important representative of the family; He served as the Hanoverian Prime Minister under George II of Great Britain and initiated the founding of the University of Göttingen which he supervised as a curator.
+Hieronymus Karl Friedrich von Münchhausen was born on 11 May 1720 in Bodenwerder, a town in the Electorate of Hanover.
+He was born into the Münchhausen family, a noble family originally from the Duchy of Brunswick-Lüneburg.
+The branch to which Münchhausen belonged owned landed estates in Rinteln and Bodenwerder and belonged to the "Black Line" of the family, which was first mentioned in historical records in 1183.
+During his lifetime, Münchhausen's second cousin once removed Gerlach Adolph von Münchhausen was the most influential member of the family; he spearheaded the establishment of the University of Göttingen in 1734 and served as Hanover's Prime Minister from 1765 to 1770.

-At a young age, Hieronymus von Münchhausen served as a page in the court of Duke Anthony Ulrich of Brunswick, following the duke to the Russian Empire during the Russo-Turkish War of 1737–1739.
-The duke's wife Anna Leopoldovna became regent of Russia in 1740–1741 for their newborn son Emperor Ivan VI.
-Münchhausen was appointed as a cornet in the Brunswick Cuirassiers in 1739, an Imperial Russian Army cavalry regiment.
-On 27 November 1740, Münchhausen was promoted to the rank of lieutenant.
-Though he was stationed in Riga, Münchhausen participated in two military campaigns against the Ottoman Empire in 1740 and 1741.
-However, after the overthrow of the Brunswick ducal family in Russia in 1741, his career stagnated and further promotion to captain (rotmistr) took a whole decade - until 1750 - to arrive.
-The garrison city of Riga became his main place of residence during these years.
-In 1744, he married Jacobine von Dunten (1725-1790), the daughter of a Baltic knight.
-The marriage remained childless.
-These years in Riga probably influenced his skills as a storyteller, because in the Baltic German noble circles gentlemen tended to tell imaginative stories about hunting or war experiences.
+At a young age, Münchhausen served as a page in the court of Duke Anthony Ulrich of Brunswick, following the duke to Russia in 1733.
+Münchhausen was commissioned as a cornet (kornet) in the Imperial Russian Army's Brunswick Cuirassiers in 1739, and the duke's wife Anna Leopoldovna became regent of Russia in the next year on the behalf of her newborn son Ivan VI.
+On 27 November 1740, Münchhausen was promoted to lieutenant (poruchik).
+Following the overthrow of Anna's regency in 1741, his career stagnated and he was not promoted to captain (rotmistr) until 1750.
+Riga served as his main place of residence during this period, and in 1744 Münchhausen married Jacobine von Dunten, the daughter of a Baltic knight; the marriage was childless.
+Münchhausen's time in Riga probably influenced his skills as a storyteller, as among the Baltic German nobility men often told imaginative stories about hunting or wartime experiences.